76481786/Flexible-Measurement-based-Modeling-Generators/readme.md

 * Input data: You can use the population/GDP and geographic data of the target area as input.
 At the same time, we also provide the data sample in ./input_data.
 * Parameter setting: Set up in main.py according to your own needs.
 * Run:  ` python3 main.py`
-* Result: Read and analyze the file in "\out".
+* Result: Read and analyze the file in ./output_data.

 ### Main Process